 Genes contain the recipes for the various proteins a cell needs to stay healthy and function normally.
 Some genes and the proteins they make can influence how a breast cancer behaves and how it might respond to a specific treatment.
 Cancer cells from a tissue sample can be tested to see which genes are normal and abnormal.
 The proteins they make can also be tested.

 The HER2 gene makes HER2 proteins (also sometimes referred to as HER2/neu proteins).
 HER2 proteins are receptors on breast cells.
 Normally, HER2 receptors help control how a healthy breast cell grows, divides, and repairs itself.
 But in about 10% to 20% of breast cancers, the HER2 gene doesn't work correctly and makes too many copies of itself (known as HER2 gene amplification).
 All these extra HER2 genes tell breast cells to make too many HER2 receptors (HER2 protein overexpression).
 This makes breast cells grow and divide in an uncontrolled way.

 Breast cancers with HER2 gene amplification or HER2 protein overexpression are called HER2-positive in the pathology report.
 HER2-positive breast cancers tend to grow faster and are more likely to spread and come back compared to HER2-negative breast cancers.
 But there are medicines specifically for HER2-positive breast cancers.

-There are four tests for HER2.
-How your results appear in the report will depend on what test you have:
+There are several tests used to find out if breast cancer is HER2-positive.
+How your results appear in the report will depend on the test you have.
+Two of the most common tests are: